Aquatic ecosystem: Threats

 The health of an aquatic ecosystem is degraded when the ecosystem's ability to absorb a stress has been exceeded.
 A stress on an aquatic ecosystem can be a result of physical, chemical or biological alterations to the environment.
 Physical alterations include changes in water temperature, water flow and light availability.
 Chemical alterations include changes in the loading rates of biostimulatory nutrients, oxygen-consuming materials, and toxins.
 Biological alterations include over-harvesting of commercial species and the introduction of exotic species.
 Human populations can impose excessive stresses on aquatic ecosystems.
+Climate change driven by anthropogenic activities can harm aquatic ecosystems by disrupting current distribution patterns of plants and animals.
+It has negatively impacted deep sea biodiversity, coastal fish diversity, crustaceans, coral reefs, and other biotic components of these ecosystems.
+Human-made aquatic ecosystems, such as ditches, aquaculture ponds, and irrigation channels, may also cause harm to naturally occurring ecosystems by trading off biodiversity with their intended purposes.
+For instance, ditches are primarily used for drainage, but their presence also negatively affects biodiversity.

 There are many examples of excessive stresses with negative consequences.
 The environmental history of the Great Lakes of North America illustrates this problem, particularly how multiple stresses, such as water pollution, over-harvesting and invasive species can combine.
 The Norfolk Broadlands in England illustrate similar decline with pollution and invasive species.
 Lake Pontchartrain along the Gulf of Mexico illustrates the negative effects of different stresses including levee construction, logging of swamps, invasive species and salt water intrusion.